DannnyzZ/OSFortify/README.md

 | **📕 Comprehensive Security Baseline** | The software goes beyond the standard Microsoft Security Baseline Toolkit v.
 1.0, actively modifying 952 Microsoft GPO policies to provide enhanced security measures.
 This translates to a significant increase of 635 more policies compared to the Microsoft baseline. |
 | **🔗 Comprehensive Functionality** | OSFortify encompasses a diverse array of essential services, features, and ports, collectively enhancing system security, hardening, and administration.
 These elements form a critical foundation for a robust and secure computing environment, fortifying against potential threats and vulnerabilities. |

+---

+## 🧩 Modules

-- *Services and Features*
+*Services and Features*
 OSFortify encompasses a comprehensive range of essential services and features, including guest user account management, FTP control, oversight of Windows Media Player, and management of USB ports.
 These functionalities contribute significantly to system security by offering control over potential entry points, data transfers, and media-related threats.

-- *Ports*
-OSFortify encompasses an extensive list of important ports, such as SSH (Port 22), HTTPS (Port 443), RDP (Port 3389), and many more.
-These ports serve as critical communication channels, and their proper management through OSFortify enhances cybersecurity by preventing unauthorized access, securing data transfers, and protecting against potential exploits.
-- OSFortify leverages LGPO via API to seamlessly implement and manage GPO policies, ensuring efficient and reliable policy enforcement.
-- Backup and Restore: OSFortify provides the capability to backup and restore GPO configurations, giving you peace of mind knowing that your policies are securely stored and easily recoverable in case of emergencies.

----

-## 🧩 Modules

 <details closed><summary>Services</summary>